rafasfz/rafasfz/README.md

 My name is Rafael, I'm a Bachelor Student in Information Technology and web developer technician at UFRN.

-I currently work at IMD as back-end developer with Laravel.
+I currently work at IMD as back-end developer with Python (Django).

 ## My favorites technologies 💻